CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice warning%}}

-    Do *not* remove the `vtysh.conf` file.
-If there is necessary configuration in the file, copy the contents to the `/etc/frr/vtysh.conf` file.
+    The `vtysh.conf` file should not be moved, as it is unlikely any configuration is in the file.
+However, if there is necessary configuration in place, copy the contents into `/etc/frr/vtysh.conf`.

     {{%/notice%}}

 2. Merge the current `Quagga.conf` file with the new `frr.conf` file.
-    Keep the default configuration for `frr.conf` in place and add the additional configuration sections from `Quagga.conf`.
+    Keep the default configuration for `frr.conf` in place, and add the additional configuration sections from `Quagga.conf`.

 3. Enable the daemons needed for your installation in